-The results of the year are set out in the consolidated income statement.
-After reporting a \$1.7 million amortisation of intangible assets for the year, we recorded a loss of \$3.5million.
+The results of the year are set out in the consolidated statement of profit or loss.
+After reporting a \$1.4 million amortisation of intangible assets for the year, a \$9.6 million loss on an available-for-sale financial asset (investment in Israel Broadband Company (2013) Ltd (Hereinafter - "IBC")) and \$2.4 million reduction in deferred tax assets, we recorded a loss of \$14.1 million.